Class HttpClientRequest

 • newInstance

-public static HttpClientRequest newInstance(io.vertx.core.http.HttpClientRequest arg)
+public static HttpClientRequest newInstance(io.vertx.core.http.HttpClientRequest delegate)